RevealBi/Documentation/en/data-visualizations/visualization-types/scatter-map/scatter-map.md

 * _Single Color_ - styles all markers on the map with the same color.
 * _Range of Values_ - styles the marker using one of seven colors, where colors progressing light to dark represent data values from low to high.
 You can also choose the _Start Color_, which will determine the color in the middle of the seven shades.
-* _Conditional Formatting_ - this scheme allows you to establish styling rules per ranges of data up to three ranges - upper, middle, and lower.
+* _Conditional Formatting_ - this scheme allows you to establish styling rules per ranges of data - upper, middle, and lower.
 Depending on the nature of the information, low values might be a good or bad signal, so you have the flexibility to configure the styling in a way that makes the most sense in your situation.